-Below are some typical prices for a 7 day Machame Climb in 2014 guided by well known outfitters:
+Below are some typical prices for an 8 day Lemosho Climb in 2018 guided by well known outfitters:

 Those figures are out of reach for many people, especially once airfare, tips and equipment is added to the total cost.
 But there is a way to do the climb for much cheaper than advertised by these companies above.

 First, before we discuss how to reduce the cost of a Kilimanjaro climb, we should look into what the mandatory expenses are.

 The Kilimanjaro National Park charges fees for the following items in USD (2018):

 Entry fee, $70 per day

 Hut/Camp fee, $50-$60 per night

 Porter/guide entry fee, $2 per person per trip

 The park fees alone for a 8 day Lemosho climb will amount to approximately $1,100 per person.
 Adding/subtracting days on the mountain will increase/reduce your fees by about $140 per day.

 The minimum recommended wages for Kilimanjaro crew members are set by the Kilimanjaro National Park.
 The recommended wages are: